riandree/andre-rieck/Readme.md

 The AWS CDK is then used to create the infrastructure used to serve the site.
-An S3 bucket is set up to keep the static files of this webpage and a CloudFront Distribution is created to cache and serve the content SSL encrypted via HTTP.
+An S3 bucket is set up to keep the static files of this webpage and a CloudFront Distribution is created to cache and serve the content SSL encrypted via HTTPS.